unchartedsoftware/salt-core/README.md

 // Flip the switch
 val result = gen.generate(frame, request)
 result.mapPartitions(p => {
-  // We make one serializer per partition, since the output of this process is an RDD and we can't just keep one serializer on the master. val s = new PrimitiveTypeAvroSerializer[java.lang.Double, (java.lang.Double, java.lang.Double)](classOf[java.lang.Double], proj.bins) p.map(t => {
+  // We make one serializer per partition, since the output of this process is an RDD and we can't just keep one on the master. val s = new PrimitiveTypeAvroSerializer[java.lang.Double, (java.lang.Double, java.lang.Double)](classOf[java.lang.Double], 256*256) //referring to proj.bins here directly would cause a serialization issue because it would pull in the closure above (which includes non-serializable things) p.map(t => {
     s.serialize(t)
   })